heegi/heegiyun.com/_posts/2020-05-09-library-research.markdown

 ### Learnings
 * **It is crucial to ask users the right questions in the right way.**<br>
-Throughout this user research project, I learned that how questions are selected and worded can have a huge impact on users’ responses.
-In particular, interview questions had to be revised multiple times in order to avoid leading questions that may cause interviewees to answer in a biased way or confusing questions that may not be obvious to interviewees.
-I also learned that it is important to carefully choose the types of question to use in surveys based on the data I wish to gather.
+How questions are selected and framed can have a huge impact on the research finding.
+In particular, interview questions had to be revised multiple times in order to avoid leading questions that may result in biased data or confusing questions that were not obvious to interviewees.
+I also learned that it is important to carefully choose the types of question to ask in surveys based on the data I wish to gather.

 * **Have reasons behind how you prioritize the work.**<br>
-As a user researcher, prioritization of the work is important and it should have a valid justification.
-I learned that prioritization should be based on factors such as feasibility, desirability, and viability of the work as well as potential constraints that may be involved.
+I learned that it is important to effectively prioritize the research findings as a researcher and should be able to explain why some things need to be prioritized more than the other.